bry9/MLB_Kaggle_Competition/README.md

 # MLB_Kaggle_Competition
-Repository of scripts used in the MLB player digital engagement forecasting competition.
+Repository of scripts used in the Kaggle MLB player digital engagement forecasting competition.